kaustavha/segment_redis_proxy/README.md

 3 main components in MVP: http server or tcp server, LRU cache w/ timeout and backing redis

+Clients connect via http or tcp to proxy server
+Proxy server caches any previously seen keys for faster lookup
+Otherwise it relies on the backing Redis instance to look it up

 LRU cache uses a hashmap and linkedlist.
 New items are added to the linkedlist and stored in the hashmap.
 Oldest items are removed from tail of LL when at capacity.
 All items also have a timeout started when they are added which will remove them after a set amount of time to ensure cache freshness.

 The redis proxy wraps the LRU cache, creating a web server.
 Creating a new redis proxy populates an optional function in the LRUCache, FetchMissing, which will defer to the backing redis to fetch missing keys

-Alternatively the TCP proxy wraps redis and doesnt rely on external libs only using the TCP protocol to communicate
+Alternatively the TCP proxy wraps redis and doesnt rely on external libs only using the TCP protocol to communicate and partially uses RESP

 ## Code walkthrough